 Ingredients: enriched flour (wheat flour, malted barley flour, niacin, iron, thiamin mononitrate, riboflavin, folic acid), butter (cream, salt), semi-sweet chocolate (sugar, chocolate, cocoa butter, milkfat, soy lecithin, natural flavors), brown sugar, granulated sugar, eggs, vanilla extract (vanilla bean extract, alcohol, sugar), baking soda, salt (salt, calcium silicate)

-Alternatively, an email address can be substituted for a phone number.
+Alternatively, an email address can be substituted for a phone number on the label.

-Beyond their home kitchen, a producer can also make their products at other private, public, or commercial kitchens.
+Beyond your home kitchen, you can also make your products at other private, public, or commercial kitchens.